kubernetes/website/content/en/docs/reference/config-api/kubeadm-config.v1beta4.md

 <code>string</code>
 </td>
 <td>
-   <p>Token is a token used to validate cluster information
+   <p><code>token</code> is a token used to validate cluster information fetched from the
-fetched from the control-plane.</p>
+control-plane.</p>
 </td>
 </tr>
 <tr><td><code>apiServerEndpoint</code><br/>
 <code>string</code>
 </td>
 <td>
-   <p>APIServerEndpoint is an IP or domain name to the API server from which info will be fetched.</p>
+   <p><code>apiServerEndpoint</code> is an IP or domain name to the API server from which
+information will be fetched.</p>
 </td>
 </tr>
 <tr><td><code>caCertHashes</code><br/>
 <code>[]string</code>
 </td>
 <td>
-   <p>CACertHashes specifies a set of public key pins to verify
+   <p><code>caCertHashes</code> specifies a set of public key pins to verify when token-based discovery
-when token-based discovery is used.
+is used.
 The root CA found during discovery must match one of these values.
 Specifying an empty set disables root CA pinning, which can be unsafe.
-Each hash is specified as &quot;<!-- raw HTML omitted -->:<!-- raw HTML omitted -->&quot;, where the only currently supported type is &quot;sha256&quot;.
+Each hash is specified as <code>&lt;type&gt;:&lt;value&gt;</code>, where the only currently supported type is &quot;sha256&quot;.
 This is a hex-encoded SHA-256 hash of the Subject Public Key Info (SPKI) object in DER-encoded ASN.1.
-These hashes can be calculated using, for example, OpenSSL.</p>
+These hashes can be // calculated using, for example, OpenSSL.</p>
 </td>
 </tr>
 <tr><td><code>unsafeSkipCAVerification</code><br/>
 <code>bool</code>
 </td>
 <td>
-   <p>UnsafeSkipCAVerification allows token-based discovery
-without CA verification via CACertHashes.
+   <p><code>unsafeSkipCAVerification</code> allows token-based discovery without CA verification
+via <code>caCertHashes</code>.
 This can weaken the security of kubeadm since other nodes can impersonate the control-plane.</p>
 </td>
 </tr>
 </tbody>